tr3intaydos/umbrella/documentation.md

 - A text CSS selector
 - A single HTML Node.
 This is specially useful in events where you can just pass `this`
 - A NodeList or other similar objects that can be converted to an array
-- An array of nodes
+- An array of nodes*
+- Another Umbrella instance
 - Nothing

 The second parameter is only for the CSS selector, which indicates a portion of the DOM where the selector is applied.
 For example, with `u('li', u('ul').first())` it will find all of the `li` from the first `ul`.

+\* actually it can be an array of anything you want as in `["a", "b"]`, however this is not officially supported and might change at any moment

 ### Return